CitrineInformatics/gemd-docs/docs/specification/object-templates.md

 # Object Templates

 Object Templates, like Attribute Templates, define a domain concept, e.g. convection baking in a standard residential oven, a cheesecake, or a taste test.
-Unlike Specifications, Object Templates define ranges validity.
+Unlike Specs, Object Templates define ranges validity.

 Object Templates contain collections of
 [Attribute Templates](../attribute-templates/)
 that together constrain the values of an object's associated attributes to valid ranges.
 They also define a canonical name, a description, and can be tagged.

 The `parameters`, `properties`, and `conditions` fields in Object Templates are defined as sets of pair.
 Each pair contains at
 [Attribute Template](../attribute-templates/)
 and a Bounds that further constraints the bounds in the Attribute template.
 For example, the baking temperature might generally be defined to be between 100 degF and 1500 degF,